tombassrosenfeld/team-picker/README.md

 You might want to show your experience and competence with Git by version managing your project from the start and providing a link to the repository on GitHub.

-# Styling
+# Get Started:
-Sass is used for all stying in the app.
+* Clone or download and run `npm install`.
-Navigate to the src directory in terminal and use `sass --watch styles/style.sass:styles/style.css` to compile the css file.
+* For styles, run `sass --watch styles/style.scss:styles/style.css` (I'll change this to use gulp when I have a chance since Ruby Sass has been depricated).